Best green investment platforms UK: what to check before choosing

 Financial information only

 This article is for informational and educational purposes only.
 It does not constitute financial advice, investment advice, a recommendation to use any platform, or a personal financial promotion.
 Platform fees, product availability and tax rules can change.
 Investments can rise and fall in value.
-Please consult a qualified financial adviser authorised by the FCA before making investment decisions.
+Please consult a qualified financial adviser authorised by the FCA (Financial Conduct Authority) before making investment decisions.

 What makes an investment platform "green"?